Estimated reading time: 23 minutes

 How Does It Work and How Do You Sign Up For KOHO?

-I do have to admit the extra time was spent reading and learning as much as I could about the app as a consumer.
+I must admit the extra time was spent reading and learning as much as possible about the app as a consumer.

 One feature that I thought you might like was the ability to order any of the following card designs for free.

-Often you get what you get when you sign up for a rewards card or credit card.
+You often get what you get when you sign up for a reward or credit card.

 - Bluberried Caviar